 Follow the user.
 How do travellers look for accommodation?

-Before we get into SEO strategies for hotel sites, let’s think for a moment about how users find those sites.
-It will help you understand some of the optimisation actions.
+Before we get into hospitality & travel SEO services, let’s think for a moment about how users find those sites.
+It will help you understand some of the optimization actions.
 It’s worth pointing out that SEO for hotels is not a brand new way of SEO, but rather adjusting some known and loved tips and tricks to these types of pages.

 If over half of all web traffic comes from mobiles, then no wonder it is the same with accommodation too.
 Hotel bookings are often made using mobile browsers and also last-minute, even during trips.